-- Configure the device drivers into the kernel.
-Device drivers are like translators that speak both the language of the peripheral device and the language of the computer. - 2.
+- Step 1.
+Configure the device driver(s) into the kernel.
+Device drivers are like translators that speak both the language of the peripheral device and the language of the computer. - Step 2.
 Install the hardware.
 Perform any hardware-specific installation procedures required to physically connect the peripheral device to your computer.
-Then, turn on the power to the peripheral devices and then to the computer. - 3.
+Then, turn on the power to the peripheral devices and then to the computer. - Step 3.
 Reboot the system.
 As the system reboots, HP-UX automatically creates the necessary device special files required for the peripheral.
-At least one device special file must exist for the device driver to communicate with the peripheral device.
+At least one device special file must exist for a device driver to communicate with the peripheral device.
 Device special files tell the operating system which device driver to use, how to find the peripheral device, and what special characteristics the peripheral device employs.